Victor Pálsson

-Guðlaugur Victor Pálsson (born 30 April 1991) is an Icelandic professional footballer who plays as a defensive midfielder or defender for Danish 1st Division club Horsens.
+Guðlaugur Victor Pálsson (born 30 April 1991) is an Icelandic professional footballer who plays as a defensive midfielder or defender for Danish Superliga club Horsens.
 He has previously played for Liverpool, Dagenham & Redbridge, Hibernian, New York Red Bulls, NEC, Helsingborgs IF, Esbjerg fB, Zürich, Darmstadt 98, Schalke 04, D.C.
 United, Eupen and Plymouth Argyle.

 Club career

 Early career

 Guðlaugur was born in Reykjavík to an Icelandic mother and a Portuguese father.
 His paternal grandfather was a native of Mozambique.
 He played for Fjölnir but he decided to move to the neighbouring club Fylkir to get a chance to play on higher level.
 He then moved to Danish side AGF Aarhus in 2007.

 Guðlaugur joined Premier League team Liverpool in 2009.
 He played for Liverpool reserves and served as team captain but failed to make the breakthrough into the first-team.
 He went on loan to Dagenham & Redbridge in November 2010, making his debut for the Daggers in the 1st round of the FA Cup in a 1–1 draw with Leyton Orient.
 He made three appearances for the club, including an FA Cup tie, before returning to Liverpool.